Union for Democracy and Social Progress: Ideology

 When the party established itself in 1982, it, unlike other opposition groups, positioned itself as distinctly moderate.
 It identified itself as "the party of peace and justice for all", committing to achieving democracy in Zaire through non-violent means by using the following methods: free elections, multiparty system, freedom of press and associations, and free market economy.

 Currently, the UDPS identifies as a social democratic party.
 Its slogan is le peuple d'abord, meaning "the people first".

 Factions

-In 2001, Digitalcongo reported the existence of five factions within the UDPS, including one lead by Tshisekedi and another lead by Kibassa.
+In 2001, Digitalcongo reported the existence of five factions within the UDPS, including one led by Tshisekedi and another led by Kibassa.
 In 2004, a joint mission in Kinshasa reported the existence of three factions: the two previously mentioned and the UDPS Action Group (Groupe d'action de l'UDPS), led by Norbert Luyeye.

 Following Tshisekedi's death in 2017, the party was plagued by internal conflicts, leading to the formation multiple factions, some of which opposed the transfer of leadership to Félix Tshisekedi.
 In 2018, there were four registured parties that claimed the UDPS name, despite electoral law banning the duplication of political parties.
 These were UDPS / Kibassa, UDPS / Mubake / Rénové, UDPS / Tharcisse Loseke, and UDPS / Tshisekedi.
 Separately, the CENI website listed the same factions but with UDPS / Tshibala instead of UDPS / Tharcisse Loseke.